petrossou/uquantchem/README.md

 of the UQUANTCHEM/ directory.
 The respective pre-calulated output files are named OUT.1.dat, OUT.2.dat, ... , OUT.7.dat.

-In order to run these test calculations for the openmpi version issue the following comands:
+In order to run these test calculations one at a time, for the openmpi version issue the following comands:
 (for example the test calculation in the dir TESTS/RUN1)

 (1) cd UQUANTCHEM/TESTS/RUN1

 (2) ./run

+In order to run the test calculations "automatically" in the home directory of UQAUNTCHEM execute the command:

+./runtests.pl

 ##############################################################

 Below follow a short description of these test calculations: